DigitalRuby/IPBan/README.md

 **Other Services**

 <a href='https://ipthreat.net/integrations/ipban'>Integrate IPBan with IPThreat</a>, a 100% free to use website and service.
-Unlike some other sites and services, we don't charge subscription fees.
-Keeping your servers protected should not cost a fortune.
+Unlike some other sites and services that use community contributed data, IPThreat does not charge subscription fees.

 **Dontations**

 If the free IPBan has helped you and you feel so inclined, please consider donating...

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7EJ3K33SRLU9E)